Mathématique: Chapter 26

 “Or, there’s eggplant pizza,” Young said.

-“But is there coffee?”
+“Ugh, but is there coffee?”
 Rush asked.

 “Sore?”
 Young asked.

-“No,” Rush replied, lying through his Scottish teeth.
+“No,” Rush lied through his Scottish teeth.

-“Maybe think about not sleeping on a hardwood floor.
+“Don’t push your body to the limit then sleep on a hardwood floor.
 Did you take that stuff from Brightman?”

 Young waited until the other man had disappeared into the kitchen before he put his glasses back on and reopened his file.
 He finished scanning the minutes of the first meeting and moved on to the second.